ashlander/protoargs/README.rst

 Usage
 =====

-First of all, you are interested in one single file in this project, python script located in bin_ directory, called *protoargs.py*.
+First of all, you are interested in script file in this project, python script located in bin_ directory, called *protoargs.py*.

 Now, when **protoargs** supports **python** arguments parser generation, protoargs script uses "dogfooding" model - uses self generated arguments parser for itself (see *protoargs.proto* inside bin_ directory).